VELLA LIFTS PROVIDENCE COLLEGE PAST CONNECTICUT IN OVERTIME, 2-1

-Sophomore forward Jessica Vella scored the game-winning goal for the Friars
+Sophomore forward Jessica Vella nets game-winner for Friars at 3:02 of overtime

 PROVIDENCE, R.I. - Sophomore Jessica Vella (Pickering, Ontario) scored in overtime and senior co-captain Jean O'Neill (Stafford, Pa.) notched a goal and an assist to lead the ninth-ranked Providence College women's ice hockey team past UConn, 2-1, Saturday at Schneider Arena.